XCR67/Cryptography-With-Python-Day-1/README.md

 # Cryptography-With-Python-Day-1
 Dedicated to understanding the basics of python syntax and aspects of coding in general.
 Has a password checker and generator project at the end

+The general flow of the camp will be Slideshow > Review and Practice > Make project > Review project concepts > Hint next day's concepts.
+Since this is Day 1 we're only covering the basics of Python itself and then going into cryptography after this day.
+The basics will be mainly about understanding if statements and for loops as well as syntax.
+Another component will be input() which we will be using for the project at the end, that being the Password Checker.
+Its fine if they do not make password checker due to time constraints, the fact they understand the basics and syntaxis more important.
+Also you can make new examples for the students if they do not fully grasp a given concept.